Everest Base Camp Packing List

 Snacks ( Crackers, Chips, Biscuits, etc)

-Your favorite coffee or tea bags
+Your favourite coffee or tea bags

 Personal Hygiene and Toiletries